enewton3/every-metro/README.md

 #### MVP

-- makes API call to get list of metros/cities
+- makes API call to get list of metros/cities ---tick---
-- able to search for a specific system
+- able to search for a specific system ---tick---
-- users can see detailed information about different metro systems
+- users can see detailed information about different metro systems ---tick---
 - users can leave reviews and suggestions for each metro system
 - conditionally render information if available
 - responsive styling and CSS